mph-/lcapy/doc/expressions.rst

 Miscellaneous
 -------------

+- `as_sum()` rewrite expression as a sum of terms where the denominator of each term has a common polynomial expression (see :ref:`expressionsresponses`).

 - `divide_top_and_bottom(expr)` divides numerator and denominator by `expr`.

-- `evalf()` returns floating point number if expression can be evaluated
+- `evalf()` returns floating point number if expression can be evaluated.

 - `initial_value()` returns result at :math:`t = 0`.